leomarlo/voting-registry-contracts/Design.md

 The configuration of the voting instance should be passed through the `votingParams`.
 Parameters could for instance be the duration of the vote, a quorum threshold, a majority threshold and in many cases a token address for token-weighted votes.
 The choice of parameter serialization is left as a matter of the contract's internal logic.
 Typically the configuration is stored at least for the duration of the voting.

 On-chain votes should have on-chain consequences.
 Those are encoded in the `callback` argument.
 It contains the calldata for the low-level call triggering the outcome.
 However, this voting interface could just aswell be written without on-chain consequences, simply by ignoring that argument and allowing it to be set to `""`.
-The callback data could either be stored entirely and retrieved once the outcome has been determined or it could be hashed and later used as a key to trigger the low-level call.
+The callback data could either be stored entirely and retrieved once the outcome has been determined or it could be hashed and later used as a key to trigger the low-level call. (see **Implement the Voting Result**)

 Once the voting instance has been configured and created a pointer to that instance should be returned.
 This could be a hash that uniquely identifies a voting instance or an index of sorts.